Synthetixio/synthetix/docs/contracts/FeePool.md

 * `period` is an index into the [`recentFeePeriods`](#recentfeeperiods) array, thus 0 corresponds with the current period.
 * `debtEntryIndex` should be an index into the debt ledger which was added before the close of the specified fee period.
 * `ownershipPercentage` should be the percentage of the account's debt ownership at that `debtEntryIndex`.
 This is a [27-decimal fixed point number](SafeDecimalMath.md).

-!!! bug "Current Period Ownership Percentage Movement"
-    This uses [`_effectiveDebtRatioForPeriod`](#_effectivedebtratioforperiod) to account for ownership movements, unless we are considering the current period.
-This means that the reported fees owing for the current period is inaccurate until the fee period closes.
-In case of the current period, this should perhaps use the latest entry in the debt ledger to compute the adjustment given that there is no closing index.

 ??? example "Details"
     **Signature**